-How Does Courier or Parcel Package Tracking System Works
+How Does Courier, Parcel, and Package Tracking System Work

 In simple terms, tracking a package or courier involves the process of localizing packages and containers, and different parcels at the time of sorting and delivery.
 This helps to verify their movement and source, and have an estimate of the final delivery.
 The main objective of this parcel tracking system is to provide customers with information about the details of the route of the package, delivery status, estimated delivery date, and the estimated time of delivery.

-Bar Code Generation: As a first step, as soon as a product is handed over by the online seller to their courier company for delivery, a barcode is generated for the same and attached to it.
+The first step to the process, as soon as a product is handed over by the online seller to their courier company for delivery, a barcode is generated for the same and attached to it.
 A barcode is a unique ID that has all the details related to the parcel, like, pick up and destination details, buyer’s contact details, etc.

-Scan Bar Code Details: As the next step, when the item is loaded for the delivery, its bar code is scanned by the courier company and that data is stored in the tracking system of that courier company’s website.
+The next step is when the item is loaded for delivery, its bar code is scanned by the courier company, and this data is stored in the tracking system of that courier company’s website.

-Storing the Scanned Data: As soon as the barcode is scanned, all the information related to the courier is stored in the tracking system, like, the time it left the courier agency (at seller’s location) for delivery, where it came from, where it is destined to, etc.
+As soon as the barcode is scanned, all the information related to the courier is stored in the tracking system, like, the time it left the courier agency (at the seller’s location) for delivery, where it came from, where it is destined to, etc.

-Out for Delivery: At this location of the courier company, the received item is scanned again when it is ready to be sent out for delivery.
-The scanned information is stored again in the tracking system, which includes the time the products left that courier agency for delivery.
+At this location of the courier company, the received item is scanned again when it is ready to be sent out for delivery.
+The scanned information is stored back in the tracking system, which includes the time the products left that courier agency for delivery.

 The customer can track and see the movement of the package by entering the barcode number (or AWB number) on the website of the courier company.
 The barcode status provides a stepwise progression of where the package is at the moment.